Public Awareness of AIDS in the Federal Republic of Germany 2008

 A repeat survey by the Federal Centre for Health Education (BZgA), Cologne

-Since the mid-1980s, the AIDS education campaign entitled "Don´t give AIDS a chance" has been informing the population of the Federal Republic of Germany about the disease AIDS and the associated infection risks.
-It tells people that and how they can protect themselves against infection with HIV and other sexually transmitted diseases.
-Information offerings based on mass and personal communication have been specifically geared to different groups of the population since 1987.
+Since the mid-1980s, the AIDS education campaign entitled "Don´t give AIDS a chance" has been informing the population of the Federal Republic of Germany about the disease AIDS and other infection risks (www.gib-aids-keine-chance.de).

 - Whether and to what extent the public is reached by the campaign´s various education measures and makes use of the information offerings,

-- Whether the level of knowledge required for AIDS prevention continues to be maintained, and
+- Whether the level of the knowledge necessary for AIDS prevention is being maintained,

-- The extent to which people protect themselves against the HI virus by using condoms, especially population groups demonstrating relatively risky sexual behaviour, such as 16 to 44 year-old singles.
+- The extent to which people protect themselves against the HI virus by using condoms - particularly including groups of the population that demonstrate relatively risk sexual behaviour, such as 16 to 44 year-old singles or people having several sex partners, and

-The present Summary contains the most important results of the latest survey, which was completed at the end of 2007.
-Key indicators are presented as medium or long-term trends.
+The present Summary contains the most important results of the repeat survey conducted at the end of 2008.
+Key indicators are presented in the form of trends.